 Paper Bag Birds

 The beauty of this project is that it can easily be adapted to create either owls or turkeys.
 You’ll need brown paper bags, construction paper and crafting feathers.
+Or cut out handprints to use as feathers!
 To make the owls, cut out pieces for eyes, beaks and feet.
 For a turkey, use smaller eyes and glue tail feathers on the back.
 Attach your birds to a bulletin board or door, or let them perch on shelves throughout the classroom.

 Squirrel’s Tree House